River Phoenix: 1980–1985: Early work and acting background

 Back in the United States, Arlyn began working as a secretary for an NBC broadcaster and John as an exteriors architect.
-Talent agent Iris Burton spotted River, Joaquin, and their sisters Summer and Rain singing for spare change in Westwood, Los Angeles, and was so charmed by the family that she soon represented the four siblings.
+Talent agent Iris Burton spotted River, Joaquin, Summer and Rain singing for spare change in Westwood, Los Angeles, and was so charmed by the family that she soon represented the four siblings.

-Phoenix started doing commercials for Mitsubishi, Ocean Spray and Saks Fifth Avenue, and soon afterward he and the other children were signed by Paramount Pictures casting director Penny Marshall.
-River and Rain were assigned immediately to a show called Real Kids as audience warm-up performers.
-In 1980, Phoenix began to fully pursue his career as an actor, making his first appearance on a TV show called Fantasy singing with his sister Rain.
+Phoenix started acting by auditioning when he was 10 years old and acted in commercials for Mitsubishi, Ocean Spray and Saks Fifth Avenue, soon afterward he and the other children were signed by Paramount Pictures casting director Penny Marshall.
+River and Rain (named Rainbow at that time) were assigned immediately to a show called Real Kids as audience warm-up performers.
 In 1982, Phoenix was cast in the short-lived CBS television series Seven Brides for Seven Brothers, in which he starred as youngest brother Guthrie McFadden.
-Phoenix arrived at the auditions with his guitar and promptly burst into a convincing Elvis Presley impersonation, charming the show producer.
-By this age, Phoenix was also an accomplished tap dancer.

 Almost a year after Seven Brides ended in 1983, Phoenix found a new role in the 1984 television movie Celebrity, in which he played the part of young Jeffie Crawford.
-Although only onscreen for about ten minutes, his character was central.
 Less than a month after Celebrity came the ABC Afterschool Special: Backwards: The Riddle of Dyslexia.
 Phoenix starred as a young boy who discovers he has dyslexia.
 Joaquin starred in a small role alongside his brother.
 In September, the pilot episode of short-lived TV series It's Your Move aired.
-Phoenix was cast as Brian and only had one line of dialogue.
+Phoenix was cast as Brian and had only one line of dialogue.
 He also starred as Robert Kennedy's son, Robert F. Kennedy Jr., in the TV movie Robert Kennedy and His Times.
 After his role in Dyslexia was critically acclaimed, Phoenix was almost immediately cast in a major role in made-for-TV movie Surviving: A Family in Crisis.
 He starred as Philip Brogan alongside Molly Ringwald and Heather O'Rourke.
 Halfway through the filming of Surviving, Iris Burton contacted him about a possible role in the film Explorers.

 In October 1984, Phoenix secured the role of geeky boy-scientist Wolfgang Müller in Joe Dante's big-budget science-fiction film Explorers alongside Ethan Hawke, and production began soon after.
 Released in the summer of 1985, this was Phoenix's first major motion picture role.
 In October 1986, Phoenix co-starred alongside Tuesday Weld and Geraldine Fitzgerald in the acclaimed CBS television movie Circle of Violence: A Family Drama, which told a story of domestic elder abuse.
 This was Phoenix's last television role before achieving film stardom.